kelkarn/boggle/README.md

 Note: There are classes in this project that can also be extended to fit your graph algorithms needs.
 However, I don't assume an edge weight for my graphs in this project, and if you'd need a weighted graph, you'd probably have to implement a custom Edge class or something alike :)

 Enjoy!

+UPDATE-02/16/2014: Replaced old HashSet dictionary with the more advanced Trie data structure.
+The solver can solve a 4x4 board much much faster now! (~5 seconds of savings) I'm sure it will be faster in magnitudes for larger board sizes.